THINGS WE LOST IN THE NIGHT,

 AMAZON REVIEWS FOR NIGHT PEOPLE, Book 1 (follow link)

 GOODREADS REVIEWS FOR FOR NIGHT PEOPLE, Book 1 (below)

-(Coming soon) Honolulu is a war town, the Viet Nam is at it’s most violent and it is being staged from Oahu, Hawaii.
+(AVAILABLE NOW!)
+Honolulu is a war town, the Viet Nam Waris at it’s most violent and it’s being staged from Oahu, Hawaii.
 During their engagement in Waikiki, Larry discovers that beneath the exotic beauties of the island of Oahu lurks danger at every turn.
 A near-death drowning experience and a dramatic night of love and romance immersed in island magic are burned into memory.
-He must confront sex traffickers to protect an innocent girl as nightly, he and his friends learn firsthand of the horrors of the Vietnam War he barely avoided.
+He must confront sex traffickers to protect an innocent girl as nightly, he and his friends learn firsthand of the horrors of the deadly conflict he barely avoided.
 As the band returns to the mainland, expectations for a new hit record guaranteed, the band returns to its roots in Indianapolis for the first time.
 It’s not the homecoming he expected.
 As the band seeks elusive fame in their recording career, success continues as they begin long-term contracts at new dance-showrooms built for them at the Flamingo and International Hotels in Las Vegas, where they are surrounded by celebrity and success.
 Larry’s chance at a forever-love with his new wife blooms with the birth of their young son.
 When a chance to record the theme of a new major movie, it seems Stark Naked and the Car Thieves’ will finally achieve ascent to national recording fame.
-But, when things change, he must find a way to save his dream marriage, his band, even his life, and sanity — before the music ends.
+But, when everything changes, he must find a way to save his dream marriage, his band, even his life and sanity—before the music ends.

 – Larry J. Dunlap